PURe: A Plug-and-Play Product-Unit Residual Module for Vision Networks: Experiments

-The Galaxy10 DECaLS dataset \cite{leung2019deep} is derived from the Dark Energy Camera Legacy Survey (DECaLS), comprising approximately 17,736 RGB images categorized into 10 galaxy classes, and each image has dimensions of $256 \times 256$ pixels.
-As illustrated in Fig.~\ref{fig: Galaxy10 DECaLS examples}, the dataset includes a diverse set of galaxy morphologies, such as Disturbed, Merging, Barred Spiral, and Unbarred Spiral types.
-Each class exhibits distinct structural characteristics, ranging from irregular or interacting forms to well-defined spiral patterns and edge-on profiles.
-This morphological diversity presents a meaningful challenge for image classification models and serves as a valuable benchmark for evaluating the capacity of neural networks to learn complex visual patterns in astronomical imagery.
+\paragraph{\textbf{Dataset.}} Galaxy10 DECaLS \cite{willett2013galaxyzoo2,dey2019legacysurveys} is derived from the Dark Energy Camera Legacy Survey and contains approximately 17,736 RGB images from 10 galaxy classes, each of size $256\times256$.
+The dataset covers diverse galaxy morphologies, including disturbed, merging, barred spiral, and unbarred spiral types, and therefore provides a structured classification setting with substantial intra-class and inter-class variation.